 Gudiya - Mary Jane is a Kluane First Nations citizen, an inspiring leader and community champion.
 She lives and works in Burwash Landing and contributes an objective perspective to several boards and committees while partaking in a community that actively practices their culture.

 Suzanne de la Barre joined the board in 2017.
-She is a University-College Professor in the Department of Recreation and Tourism Management and the Master of Arts in Sustainable Leisure Management Program at Vancouver Island University (BC).
+She teaches in the Department of Recreation and Tourism Management and the Master of Arts in Sustainable Leisure Management Program at Vancouver Island University (BC), and the University of the Arctic’s Masters in Northern Tourism.
+As a longtime Yukoner, she lives in Whitehorse and Nanaimo.